 Checklist based testing

-The testing professional uses a generalized list of schedule tasks and standard rules against which the software application needs to be tested for flaws.
+The testing professional uses a generalized list of scheduled tasks and standard rules against which the software application needs to be tested for flaws.
 These manual like "to-do" lists can be a physical or a mental list or a list prepared for online circulation.
-Such lists then form the "checklist" which enumerates all the conventional actions performed phase wise during the course of testing cycle.
+Such lists then form the "checklist" which enumerates all the conventional actions performed phase-wise during the testing cycle.
 With the completion of each phase, the listed activities are ticked off step by step.

 As an example, let us consider a checklist for testing the image uploading functionality:

 - Checking for image uploading path.